-Sustainability at the OCC
+Sustainability at the Oregon Convention Center

 To attain our certifications, we earned points in several important areas:

 - Proximity to mass transit.
-Even our visitors can be green when traveling to the convention center, since we’re right next to the Streetcar and TriMet’s MAX and bus lines.
+Even our visitors can be green when traveling to the convention center, since we’re right next to the Portland Streetcar and TriMet’s MAX and bus lines.

 - Keeping the air clean.
 By using green cleaning products and keeping smoking away from the building, we make sure our guests and staff can breathe easy.

-Our work isn’t finished.
-Here are a few of the projects we are working on now:
+A few of the projects we are working on now:

 - Researching the benefits of adding a stormwater treatment facility.

-USGBC and its related logo, LEED and its related logo, and the LEED® Certification trademarks are owned by the U.S. Green Building Council and are used with permission.
+USGBC and its related logo, LEED® and its related logo, and the LEED® Certification trademarks are owned by the U.S. Green Building Council and are used with permission.